lukasturcani/stk/docs/source/construction_overview.rst

 unrealistic lengths.
 This means that constructed molecules will need to undergo structure optimization.
-There is no single correct way to go about this, because the appropriate methodology for structure optimization will depend various factors, such as the nature of the constructed molecule, the desired accuracy, and time constraints.
+There is no single correct way to go about this, because the appropriate methodology for structure optimization will depend on various factors, such as the nature of the constructed molecule, the desired accuracy, and time constraints.
 In addition, there are countless options already available, be it Python libraries such as :mod:`rdkit` or :mod:`ase`, or